 Breastfeeding offers many health benefits to women, including those with diabetes.
 Furthermore, it offers immediate and future benefits to both mother and child.
 Healthcare providers who work with patients with diabetes should advocate for breastfeeding and support institutional policies that facilitate breastfeeding.

 Lactation increases the caloric needs of the mother [141].
 The initial energy demands of breastfeeding exceed the prepregnancy demand by approximately 650 calories per day.
 This decreases by about 100 calories in the second half of the first year of breastfeeding.
 The ADA recommends that breastfeeding mothers with diabetes consume at least 1,800 calories per day to meet the requirements for lactation while allowing for gradual weight loss [16].
-Stored fat meets some of this need, providing about 150 calories per day over the prepregnancy allowance may be needed [16].
+Stored fat meets some of this need, providing about 150 calories per day.
+Therefore, an increase of about 500 calories per day over the prepregnancy allowance may be needed [16].